-NARRTC has several volunteer committees focused on both operations and advocacy efforts.
+NARRTC has several volunteer committees focused on both operations and educational efforts.

 Standing Committees